Roadtrip Through 6 countries

 - dramatic bridges and mountain roads

-Later we packed our gear and hiked to Kvalvika Beach, where we camped directly on one of Lofoten's most famous beaches.
+Later we packed our gear and hiked to Kvalvika Beach (no drone zone !), where we camped directly on one of Lofoten's most iconic beaches.
+The sunset was unreal… the night wind, less so 😄

 Day 5 – Ryten Hike

-The next morning we climbed Ryten – one of the most famous viewpoints in Lofoten.
+The next morning we hiked Ryten, one of Lofoten's most famous viewpoints.

-After around 1.5 hours we reached the summit overlooking Kvalvika Beach.
+After about 1.5 hours, we reached the summit overlooking Kvalvika Beach — absolutely insane views.

-Later we returned to Svolvær and booked the same hotel again because honestly… after camping, those pillows felt heavenly 😄
+Later we returned to Svolvær and booked the same hotel again, because after camping, proper beds felt like pure luxury 😄

 Day 6 – Silent Cruise & Sweden Border